jpsaturnino/medicide-project/README.md

 # Medicines Project

-#### 3rd Semester | Computer Science - Registration of medicines and persist these data into a DB file.
+## About the Project
+"Register medications and keep this data in a DB file"

 ## Made with:
 - HTML5, CSS, Bootstrap -> Page content